alexcodeberlin/Dapp-Voting-System/README.md

 <br>
 # 4. Software architecture
 <br>
-The Remix IDE used in this project is an online development environment that allows to write, test and debug Solidity contracts.
-Smart Contracts are the core components of your Ethereum project.
+The Remix IDE used in this project is an online development environment that allows to write, test and debug solidity contracts.
+Smart contracts are the core components of the Ethereum project.
 Remix can write and deploy smart contracts.
 The workspace directories:
-1. 'contracts': Here you can find my contract "votingDapp.sol".
+'Contracts': Here you can find my contract "votingDapp.sol".
-   The Contract is written in Solidity and define the logic of the application.
+The contract is written in solidity and defines the logic of the application.